timheilman/bridge-pbn/README.md

 # Portable Bridge Notation in Pure Ruby

+### Security Vulnerabilities: DO NOT USE

+untended project's top priority: fix security

+### Wat this is/was

+Upon revisiting this little project, it's clear this was more of an exercise in learning Ruby than a project as I would put it together now.

+This project needs a restart from a grammar, I think, since then the good tools available for such things can be employed.
+(This was an idea I tossed around with Joe Harjung back then; what I didn't realize was that I was more intent on learning Ruby than on architecting this project well.)

 ### Origin of the standard

 This project aims to provide parsing and building capabilities for